Whipped Cream & Other Delights: Influence

 Whipped Cream & Other Delights sold over 6 million copies in the United States and the album cover alone is considered a classic pop culture icon.
-It featured model Dolores Erickson wearing chiffon and shaving cream.
+Created by A&M art director Peter Whorf, it featured model Dolores Erickson wearing chiffon and shaving cream.
 The picture was taken at a time when Erickson was three months pregnant.
 The album cover was so popular with Alpert fans that, during concerts, when about to play the song "Whipped Cream," Alpert would jokingly tell the audience, "Sorry, we can't play the album cover for you!"